 Why It’s Important:

+A strong expert isn’t afraid to identify challenges and propose solutions.
 Their insights can guide you in refining your case strategy.

 Simulating a cross-examination allows you to evaluate how the expert handles high-pressure situations.